Serer creation myth: Common elements

 There are slightly different and competing versions of the myth.
 However, there are more similarities than differences, and the differences complement each other in the greater understanding of Serer creation mythology.
-They all posits that, the Universe and everything in it were created by Roog (or Koox among the Cangin), and the creation of Planet Earth was a result of a swamp which the first tree grew within.
+They all posit that the Universe and everything in it was created by Roog (or Koox among the Cangin), and the creation of Planet Earth was a result of a swamp which the first tree grew within.
 The first three worlds created through a mythical egg and under the principles of chaos were: the waters of the underworld, the air including the higher world and earth.
 These three were the first primordial worlds created by the supreme being through thought, speech and action.
 Planet Earth was not created until long after the creation of these worlds.
 The contentious points are, which of the main sacred trees in Serer society (below) grew not just first, but also within the primordial swamp on Earth: